Richie Petitbon

 Richard Alvin Petitbon (born April 18, 1938) is an American former professional football player and coach in the National Football League (NFL).
 Petitbon first attended Loyola University New Orleans on a track and field scholarship and left after his freshman year to play college football for the Tulane Green Wave.

 After playing as a quarterback at Tulane, he played as a safety for the Chicago Bears from 1959 to 1968, Los Angeles Rams in 1969 and 1970, and Washington Redskins in 1971 and 1972.
 Petitbon recorded the second most interceptions in Bears history with 37 during his career, trailing Gary Fencik.

 Petitbon also holds the Bears' record for the longest interception return, after scoring on a 101-yard return against the Rams in 1962.
 As of 2019, he also holds the Bears record for the most interceptions in a game—3 against the Green Bay Packers in 1967—and most interception return yards in a season (212 in 1962).

 Early life

 Petitbon was born in New Orleans on April 18, 1938 to a French immigrant father and American mother.
 He attended Jesuit High School in New Orleans, where he played on the football team as quarterback and on defense, winning a state championship.
 In a 1954 game against archrival Holy Cross, Petitbon threw an 88-yard touchdown pass to Billy Ladner, the longest completion in school history.

 Petitbon's Jesuit High record stood for 66 years until it was broken in 2020, on an 89-yard pass from Luke LaForge to Max Milano.
 The new record was broken the following year, on a 96-yard pass from Jack Larriviere to Jace Larsen, in the 101st meeting between Jesuit High and Holy Cross for the Golden Football.

-It was on a warm autumn night at Hoss Memtsas Stadium, on the Westbank plains of New Orleans that Max Milano got hold of a beautiful spiral from Luke LaForge and gunned it into a faraway endzone ending a record that stood for an amazing and uncommon Jesuit record of 66 years.